 We conducted a thematic analysis of the data similar to the process described by Braun and Clarke (2006).
 As with any thematic analysis, a series of choices were made during the research design that shaped the themes developed and the outcomes of the analysis.
 Ontologically, the study is broadly based in realism (Maxwell 2012); we think the participants experience feedback as a real thing, and it is possible for educators and students to have very different experiences of the same feedback reality.
 We undertook an inductive analysis, with the acknowledgement that as feedback researchers we bring a set of domain theory to the topic, and that we actively construct themes rather than have them passively 'emerge' from the data (Varpio et al. 2017).
-We developed 'semantic' themes (Braun and Clarke 2006), because we were more interested in what our participants explicitly wrote than we were in identifying latent meanings; responses to open-ended qualitative survey questions often tend to be too 'thin' to support deeper forms of analysis (LaDonna et al. 2018).
+We developed 'semantic' themes (Braun and Clarke 2006), because we were more interested in what our participants explicitly wrote than we were in identifying latent meanings; responses to openended qualitative survey questions often tend to be too 'thin' to support deeper forms of analysis (LaDonna, Taylor, and Lingard 2018).

-Our coding framework was developed through an iterative process of reading subsets of the data, sharing notes, and testing preliminary codes.
+Our coding framework was developed through an iterative process of reading subsets of the data, sharing notes and testing preliminary codes.
 This process involved four researchers (MH, PD, MP, TR) going through five major iterations.
-Once a preliminary framework was developed through this process it was shared as a codebook with another researcher not involved in its development (PM), who then coded data from 50 participants before making minor amendments to the codes in consultation with two members of the research team (PD, MH).
-The final framework was then applied to the entire sample.
+Once a preliminary framework was developed through this process it was shared as a codebook with another researcher not involved in its development (PM), who then